Vespertine: Artwork

-The album's ethereal artwork mirrors its "delicacy and introverted romance".
-The cover art, shot by Inez van Lamsweerde and Vinoodh Matadin in Los Angeles, California, is a black and white photograph of Björk lying down on the patterned ground next to a swimming pool, covering her eyes from the sun and wearing her Marjan Pejoski swan dress that caused a stir at the 73rd Academy Awards.
+The cover art, shot by Inez van Lamsweerde and Vinoodh Matadin in Los Angeles, California, is a black and white photograph of Björk lying down on the patterned ground next to a swimming pool, covering her eyes from the sun and wearing the Marjan Pejoski swan dress that she wore at the 73rd Academy Awards in 2001, which caused a media frenzy and was widely criticised.

 The duo M/M (Paris), known for applying and integrating their work on photographs (so called dessin dans l'image, or "drawings in the picture"), illustrated the cover, featuring a swan and the album's title with feathers.
 Björk thought swans embodied Vespertine's music, describing them as "a white, sort of winter bird" and "very romantic".
 Vespertine came with a booklet of M/M (Paris) artwork.
+Michael Hubbard of musicOMH commented, "the spine of the CD is entirely white, while the rest of the sleeve features innovative photography and artwork".
+Academic Nicola Dibben has likened Vespertines artwork and promotion to representations of the Greek myth of Leda and the Swan, emphazising the erotic overtones of both.